01231/time-travellers/README.md

 - Chai/Mocha/Waffle: Test suite for our smart contract tests

-## Functionality
+## Q&A

-- A tweet can only be suggested once
-- The voting period on the proposal is 23h
-- We use UTC time
+### How can I get the governance tokens (TTT)?

+The easiest way is to buy some of our tokens on [Uniswap](https://app.uniswap.org/#/swap?chain=rinkeby).
+We created a liquidity pool with 80% of the total governance tokens.
+All you need is some Rinkeby test Ether.
+Add this Token TODO: `0x6C74aDc0D6dB2Ca6A9758EE28BD86a66c922A5AB` to the token list on Uniswap.

+### How can I become part of Time Travellers DAO?

+To be part of our community you need to hold TTT, which is our own governance tokens

-- Everybody that holds TTT can vote on a proposal
+### How can I vote on proposals?

-- I your suggested NFT is chosen as a winner we mint it to you
+All DAO members are allowed to vote on proposals.
+Your voting power is dependant on how many tokens you hold.
+Go to [Snapshot](https://snapshot.org/#/3.spaceshot.eth) and look for the most recent active Proposal.

+### What happens to the NFT that received the most votes?

+The NFT will be minted to the address from which the NFT was suggested.

+### Why can't I vote on the proposal even though I hold TTT in my wallet?

+You need to hold the tokens for at least one week.
+With this method the DAO can ensure the quality of the votes.
+(This feature is turned off for demonstration purposes)

+### What happens when two or more Tweet receive the same amount of votes?

-- If the voting ends in a draw, the tweet that was proposed first wins
+The Tweet that was proposed first wins.

-## Notes

-- you become a DAO member if you hold the TTT in your wallet
+### What is the voting period of the proposals?

+The voting period on the proposal is 23h.

+### How much voting power do I have?

-- you voting power is dependent of the amount of coins you are holding
+Your voting power is dependent of the amount of tokens you are holding.

-- timelock is one week but we removed it for testing purposes

-## Website

-- responsive
-- accessible
-- SEO friendly

-## Future

-- host site on IPFS
-- use web3react to connect to metamask

-## Features

-## Extensions (if too much time)

-- host site on IPFS
-- use web3react to connect to metamask

-## Future
+## Production checklist

-### Dedicated Pinata gateway
+- [ ] Dedicated Pinata gateway
    - greater speed
    - increased rate limits

-### ENS Domain
+- [ ] ENS Domain
   - Receive funds on own domain
   - Stop using test mode in snapshot